 Dwayne Johnson stole the whole movie away from the combined casts of all the previous Fast & Furious movies and then, with the help of Jason Statham, he stole the whole franchise.
 The super-powered man-mountain sometimes known simply as ‘Samoan Thor’ isn’t even in the Fast & Furious sequels all that much, but Johnson’s face has become one of their biggest selling points.

 Though Dwayne Johnson has played many an iconic character in popular culture, Hobbs is Johnson’s defining role in the decade of the superhero.
-He may have been attached to play the character of Black Adam for so long now that it feels like he’s appeared on screen as him, but Johnson never actually entered into comic book craze during its peak.
+He may have been attached to play the character of Black Adam for so long now that it feels like he’s appeared on screen as him, but Johnson never actually entered into the comic book craze during its peak.
 Luke Hobbs was his Iron Man.

 9 Black Panther

 There’s no denying the impact that Black Panther had when it was released.
 The movie rode a colossal wave of reactions all the way to the Oscars, to claim the crown for being the first superhero movie nominated for Best Picture.
-The most legitimizing success yet for a studio that many consider to have owned the decade in movies.
+The most legitimizing success yet for a studio that many consider to have owned the decade in terms of movies.

 Chadwick Boseman was by no means an unusual choice for Marvel Studios.
 He fit right in with the likes of Chris Evans and Robert Downey, Jr. when he was introduced in Captain America: Civil War.
 But, as a symbol of the times, he’s become more iconic than even Chris Hemsworth as Thor.
 In half the time, too.